📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Remove activated carbon from filters, turn off UV sterilizers, perform a 20–25% water change, and test water parameters.
 Ideally, set up a dedicated hospital tank before beginning treatment.

-What should I do if Fish Zithro does not work?
+What should I do if Bird Zithro does not work?

-Do I need a prescription to buy Fish Zithro?
+Do I need a prescription to buy Bird Zithro?

-No. Fish Zithro is available over-the-counter for ornamental fish use.
+No. Bird Zithro is available over-the-counter for ornamental Bird use.
 No prescription is required in the United States.
 We ship fast with multiple delivery options.

 Store in a cool, dry place away from direct sunlight.
 Keep the container tightly sealed.
 Always check the expiration date before use and dispose of expired tablets according to local pharmaceutical waste guidelines.